CelliesProjects/ESP32_VS1053_Stream/README.md

 With this library you can play http, https (insecure mode) and chunked audio streams.

-Supports playback of mp3, ogg, aac, aac+ and wav files/streams.
+Supports playback of mp3, ogg, aac, aac+ files/streams.

 This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.